UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

    * inverse dynamics approach
       * Spline, or polynomial or Fourier series-based approximation
       * finite difference approach

-Optimal control problems can be classified into two main types: open-loop and closed-loop control.

-Open-loop Control: Also known as trajectory optimization, it involves finding a control input sequence that optimally drives the system from an initial state to a desired final state without considering feedback.
-Closed-loop Control: Also known as feedback control, it adjusts the control input based on the system's state feedback to achieve optimal performance in real-time.

 ### Conclusion
 In summary, optimal control is a powerful framework for designing control strategies that optimize system performance.